nushell/nushell.github.io/book/plugins.md

 ## Adding a plugin

-To add a plugin to the plugin cache file, call the [`plugin add`](/commands/docs/plugin_add.md) command to tell Nu where to find it.
+To add a plugin to the plugin registry file, call the [`plugin add`](/commands/docs/plugin_add.md) command to tell Nu where to find it.

 Please note that the plugin name needs to start with `nu_plugin_`, Nu uses the name prefix to detect plugins.